 Students to use antibacterial dispenser when they enter the school and each classroom, and at end of day.
 Tutor rooms have been rearranged to provide year group bases in specific parts of Exit the school - Appendix one Bus students can wait on the cafeteria tables until time to go to their buses.
-Year 7 - 14:50 through main entrance Year 8 - 14:50 through back gate Year 9 - 15:00 through main entrance Year 10 - 15:10 through main entrance Year 11 - 15:10 through back gate Students will be discouraged from engaging in social gatherings that breach National rules on the school grounds Staff Entrance & Enter and exit through normal staff entrance.
-Staff to be reminded and encouraged to Exit Staff should maintain social distancing and avoid congregating in groups wash hands more frequently and follow Staff are permitted to be in the building during the operating hours of 7:00am general principals of infection control and 6:00pm guidelines.
-Staff to use hand sanitiser on entering and leaving the building Staff encouraged to not congregate in groups Break Protocol A rolling break is in operation, students access lower floor from expressive arts Staff to supervise year group they are corridor teaching at the time Access to outside via canteen side doors only SLT to support supervision Entrance back in to building via science toilet doors only Canteen staff and A Dauncey to wipe tables All students in all year groups line up in expressive arts corridor towards main down between year groups hall whether they want food or not, they will be released to lower floor and Kitchen staff to wipe down finger-print outside when previous year group are clear of the area scanner between each use All students made to go outside for the last 5 minutes of break to enable tables to be wined down.
-Students to hand sanitise before entering the cantoon area. to be wiped down Staff to split themselves into two duty teams, one operates the first week the canteen area other half, the second week and so on. other hall, the second week and so on.
+Year 7 - 14:50 through main entrance Year 8 - 14:50 through back gate Year 9 - 14:50 through side fire doors (by DT and Science) Year 10 - 15:10 through side fire doors (science) Year 11 - 15:10 through main entrance Students will be discouraged from engaging in social gatherings that breach National rules on the school grounds Staff Entrance & Enter and exit through normal staff entrance.
+Staff to be reminded and encouraged to Exit Staff should maintain social distancing and avoid congregating in groups wash hands more frequently and follow • Staff are permitted to be in the building during the operating hours of 7:00am general principals of infection control and 6:00pm guidelines.
+Staff to use hand sanitiser on entering and leaving the building Staff encouraged to not congregate in groups Break Protocol A rolling break is in operation, students access lower floor from expressive arts Staff to supervise year group they are corridor teaching at the time Access to outside via canteen side doors only SLT to support supervision Entrance back in to building via science toilet doors only Canteen staff and A Dauncey to wipe tables All students in all year groups line up in expressive arts corridor towards main down between year groups hall whether they want food or not, they will be released to lower floor and Kitchen staff to wipe down finger-print outside when previous year group are clear of the area scanner between each use All students made to go outside for the last 5 minutes of break to enable tables Students to hand sanitise before entering the to be wiped down canteen area Staff to split themselves into two duty teams, one operates the first week the other half, the second week and so on.